jessicaclarita/delibook-server/README.md

 # 304CEM Web API Development Project (Backend)

 The frontend side is available at [delibook-client](https://github.com/jessicaclarita/delibook-client). \
-Type `npm run build` in the project directory's terminal to run this project
+Type `npm run dev` in the project directory's terminal to run this project.